artiso-solutions/roboTXT/Usage.md

 The constructor accepts an ip address or a resolvable hostname.
 Disposing the instance will close the connection.

-After instatiating, the sequencer provides basic high level operations like
+After instantiating, the sequencer provides basic high level operations like
 * void StartMotor(Motor, Speed, Direction)
 * void StopMotor(Motor)
 * bool GetDigitalInputState(DigitalInput)